ippontech/blog-usa/posts/what-makes-entando-a-highly-avialable-architecture.md

 If you ever drink a Caprisun Cooler or a kid's Juice box, they have these tiny straws that require extra effort to draw the liquid up.
 Compare this to drinking through a straw from Mcdonald's or a giant smoothie straw: Less effort for more volume.
 This same idea is how *vertical* scalability works.
 Increase the size of the machine, and theoretically, throughput increases.

-Increase the size of the machine, and theoretically, throughput increases.
 What would happen if the big straw were to crack, however?
 It would become even more difficult to suck the liquid through.
 Instead of a wide straw, let's use two, three, or even ten straws!
 Having multiple straws would still mean high throughput.
 And, if one of the straws were to crack, plenty of beverage would still flow through the other straws.
 A new straw could replace the broken straw without stopping the *slurp!*

 This multiple-straw analogy is the central concept behind "horizontal" scalability.
 Kubernetes is a highly scalable, resilient, and reliable architecture.
 Entando is built on Kubernetes and shares all of these excellent benefits.

 ### Scalability

 In our analogy, "scalability" would be defined as the ability to get more and more liquid on demand by adding more straws.
 Kubernetes similarly handles scalability.
 Engineers can *scale* that workload to have more ***pods*** if a particular workload in an application is struggling to keep up.
 When building applications with Entando, the underlying Kubernetes scaling functionality is exposed.
-Scaling the microservice bundles is done the same way any Kubernetes pod can.
+A reflection of scaling in Kubernetes can be seen in the scaling structure with Entando's microservice bundles.

 ### Resiliency